-Anglo-Saxon tribes of Britain.
+Ceely is one of the oldest family names to come from the Anglo-Saxon tribes of Britain.
 It is derived from happy person who had good fortune.
 It is derive from the Old English word saelig, meaning happy and blessed.
-CITATION[CLOSE]

 Early listings of the name was typically seen a "sely" and "seli" and was referenced at least twice in Chaucer's Canterbury Tales:

 "For sely is that deth, soth for to seyne, That, ofte y- cleped, com'th and endeth peyne"; and